|

 A: Unless your rendering software can render both eyes into a single stereoscopic format, you will need to render your left and right eyes separately, typically as separate Left and Right image sequences, and then concatenate and encode the two image sequences into a single movie file using compositing software.

-Finally, for playback using a stereoscopic media server like the free DepthQ®PlayerTM LITE, you select "Above/Below Full" as your input and "OpenGL HW" for your output mode.
+Finally, for playback using a stereoscopic media server like the free DepthQ Player LITE, you select "Above/Below Full" as your input and "OpenGL HW" for your output mode.
 As with input formats, there are many different stereoscopic output modes you can choose from.
-These depend for the most part upon your playback hardware (again reference the DepthQ®PlayerTM Manual in the "Output Movie Control Tab" section to learn more about each of them).
-However, "OpenGL HW" is the correct mode for playback on the DepthQ® HD 3D projector.
+These depend for the most part upon your playback hardware (again reference the DepthQ Player Manual in the "Output Movie Control Tab" section to learn more about each of them).
+However, "OpenGL HW" is the correct mode for playback on the DepthQ HDs3D2 projector.

 Please Note: The above playback instructions are for computer systems using NVIDIA's Quadro graphics cards.
-Specific instructions on how to use the DepthQ® OpenGL Renderer can be found here.
-If you have an NVIDIA 3D Vision system with a GeForce graphics card, you will run DepthQ®PlayerTM in DirectX mode, and you will not choose an output mode.
-Specific instructions on how to use the DepthQ® DirectX Renderer can be found here.
+Specific instructions on how to use the DepthQ OpenGL Renderer can be found here.
+If you have an NVIDIA® 3D Vision system with a GeForce graphics card, you will run DepthQ Player in DirectX mode, and you will not choose an output mode.
+Specific instructions on how to use the DepthQ DirectX Renderer can be found here.

-Remember, to properly support the projector you will need to have set your desktop to 1280x720 resolution at 120Hz, and have your graphics card properly configured for stereoscopic output.
+Remember, to properly support the projector you will need to have set your desktop to either 1280x720 resolution at 120Hz, or 1920x1080 resolution at 60Hz (which will be frame-doubled to 120Hz) and have your graphics card properly configured for stereoscopic output.
 And of course your computer's hardware will need to be up to the task.
 You can read more about our system recommendations here.

 Q: Can I play video games in stereo 3D?

 A: Yes.
 Many PC video games can now be played in stereoscopic 3D.
 The 3D is created via a specialized game driver for your graphics card, along with compatible 3D display devices.
-One leading 3D gaming solution is available from NVIDIA, and is used in combination with certified '3D Vision Ready' display devices like the DepthQ® HD 3D projector, plus NVIDIA's new 3D Eyewear.
+3D Vision is the leading 3D gaming solution and is available from NVIDIA.
+Since the DepthQ® HDs3D2 projector is 3DTV Play Ready, NVIDIA® 3D Vision is enabled without requiring NVIDIA 3D Vision products.
+See this FAQ answer for more information about NVIDIA 3DTV Play.

 To learn more about this exciting new form of immersive entertainment